How to keep safe

 Know the person you are adding, there are so many fake profiles online.
 Do you really want strangers viewing your personal profile or your friends profiles?
 You could be making yourself or you family vulnerable if you allow just anyone to view your personal information.

-Have you ever added someone to your 'friends' list just for the “count” or that you think is really cool?
+Have you ever added someone to your 'friends' list just for the “count”?
 Are they really who they say they are?

 It is not uncommon for predators and criminals to steal the identities of people in the public eye.
-The profiles of musicians, celebrities, model photographers and popular professionals are stolen all the time to lure kids and teens.
+The profiles of musicians, celebrities, model photographers and popular professionals are often stolen to lure kids and teens.

 Would you give your personal information to a stranger on the street?